Asymptotics of a Modified Holomorphic Analytic Torsion: Introduction

 \section{Introduction}

-The purpose of this paper is to explore the asymptotic behavior of a twisted version of the holomorphic analytic torsion of Ray-Singer and obtain an expression similar to the main result of \cite{bis2}.
+The purpose of this paper is to analyze the asymptotic behavior of a modification of the holomorphic analytic torsion of Ray-Singer and obtain results similar to those of \cite{bis2} and \cite{fin}.

-Let $M$ be a K\"ahler manifold, $L$ a positive holomorphic line bundle over $M$ and $E$ a holomorphic bundle over $M$.
-Using the canonical spin$^c$ structure induced by the K\"ahler metric one defines the Dirac operator $D_p$ acting on $\Gamma(\Lambda^{(0,\star)}T^*M\otimes L^p\otimes E)$, where $L^p$ denotes the $p$-tensor power of $L.$ In this setting, Bismut and Vasserot \cite{bis2} proved an explicit formula for the leading term of the holomorphic analytic torsion of $D_p$ as $p\to\infty$.
+Let $(M,J,g^{TM})$ be a K\"ahler manifold with complex structure $J$, $L$ a \textbf{positive} holomorphic line bundle over $M$, and $E$ a holomorphic bundle over $M$.
+Both $L$ and $E$ are equipped with their Chern connections denoted by $\nabla^L$ and $\nabla^E$ respectively.
+Using the canonical Spin$^c$ structure induced by the complex structure, one defines the Dirac operator $D_p$ acting on $\Gamma(\Lambda^{0,*}T^*M\otimes L^p\otimes E)$, where $L^p$ denotes the $p$-tensor power of $L.$ In this setting, Bismut and Vasserot \cite{bis2} proved an explicit formula for the leading term of the holomorphic analytic torsion of $D_p$ as $p\to\infty$.
+The subleading terms of this expansion were computed, under additional hypotheses on the line bundle $L$, by Finski in \cite{fin}.

 Here, we consider a similar situation but change $D_p$ to $\frD_p=D_p+c(B)$, where $c(B)$ denotes Clifford multiplication by a real closed $3$-form $B$.
 The new operator is still odd with respect to the canonical $\bbZ_2$-grading induced by the spin$^c$ structure.
 This type of modification of $D_p$ has already been used in the context of non-commutative cocycles in \cite{reza} and index theory in \cite{bis}.